clarasoft-it/immo_dev/project-readme.txt

 ---------------------------------------------------------------------------------------------

-An extra folder called misc is created under the project directory to hol miscellaneous files such as this readme fileand the database DDL script.
+An extra folder called misc is created under the project directory to hol miscellaneous files such the database DDL script.

 ---------------------------------------------------------------------------------------------
 Using git